 During these sessions, your personal safety should be placed first.
 If you feel ill-at-ease during any sessions which might be new experiences or bring up any fears, please talk through it with the professional staff at the facility.

 A good guideline to follow with experiential therapies are: do not push yourself farther you can physically go and challenge yourself to go as far as you can.
 Often fears can be overcome, and breakthroughs in your treatment will occur during experiential therapy sessions.

 Solution-Focused Brief Therapy or “SFBT”

-Strength-based brief goal directed therapy, access resources focused on what client wants to achieve instead of the problem.
+Strength-based brief goal-directed therapy, access resources focused on what the client wants to achieve instead of the problem.
 It revolves around the “miracle question”- what the client’s life would be like if they did not have their existing issues.

 SFBT therapists work with their clients to find out what their vision of the future looks like and then through a series of questioning, they both determine what the client’s existing abilities and strengths are in order to obtain the desired outcome.
 The therapist assists the client in making realistic goals in order to manifest successes in short periods of time.

 Therapists that utilize SFBT help their clients find existing tools and new problem-solving techniques.
 SFBT is very useful when the addict in recovery is approaching transitioning and is involved with case management, as some present and future needs and goals will go hand-in-hand.
 It is also an intervention which can open up resistant clients to therapy in initial sessions and to establish a rapport with their therapist.